51r/terraform-random-string/README.md

 It is configured to generate a random 10 character string.

 # Prerequisite
-You need to have [Terraform CLI](https://learn.hashicorp.com/tutorials/terraform/install-cli) installed on you workstation.
+You need to have [Terraform CLI](https://learn.hashicorp.com/tutorials/terraform/install-cli) >= 1.2.1 installed on you workstation.

-During the writing of the following guide, it was used Terraform v1.2.1

 # How to use the repo